By Ivy / Last update October 31, 2022

 Why do you clone Windows to external hard drive?

-For cloning hard drive in Windows 11, 10, 8, 7, the most common reason is to replace or upgrade old disk.
 Just imagine, after a long time use, your disk is old and fragile, maybe does not have sufficient space, thereby making your computer run slowly.
 Or your hard drive stops responding from time to time.
+You may be annoyed and frustrated and want to clone Windows to external hard drive.
+Here are 3 main reasons below:

-Speaking of the best disk cloning software, the most important thing is it can successfully clone hard drive to another one.
-This means it will clone everything on the original disk to another one and you can boot from it after cloning.
+Speaking of the best disk cloning software, the most basic thing is it can successfully clone a hard drive to another one.
+This means it will clone everything on the original disk including the operating system, customized settings, installed programs, personal data, etc. to another one and you can boot from it after cloning.

 AOMEI Backupper Professional is worth trying if you want to copy Windows to external hard drive.
-And it still has the following advantages.
+It applies to all Windows PC systems, including Windows 11, 10, 8.1, 8, 7, XP and Vista.
+The following are some advantages of it:

-Intelligent Clone: This feature ensures you can easily clone hard drive with different size, even to a smaller one.
+Intelligent Clone: This feature ensures you can easily clone hard drive with different size, even smaller ones.
 Because it only clones used sectors to another drive.

-Edit Partitions: It allows you to clone and resize hard drive without leaving unallocated space.
+Edit Partitions: It allows you to clone and resize hard drive (if it's large) without leaving unallocated space.
 Also, it supports converting the destination disk from MBR to GPT or from GPT to MBR.

-SSD Alignment: This feature is designed for SSDs to get higher performance, such as faster reading and writing speed, longer service life.
+SSD Alignment: This feature is designed for SSDs to get higher performance, such as faster reading and writing speed, and longer lifetime.

 Example: how to clone Windows 10 to external hard drive